The $134K Rebuild: Recover From Burnout and Sustain Revenue for $120K–$140K Operators

 Total: 4 months to sustainability

-Here’s the 80/20.
-Three moves that delivered 80% of Nina’s restoration.
+Here’s the 80/20: three moves that delivered most of Nina’s restoration.

-Move 1: Energy Audit (Find Peak Windows)
+Move 1: Energy Audit to Find Your Peak Work Windows

 14-day energy tracking: